dojo/framework/src/widget-core/README.md

 #### Managing I18n throughout an Application

-To manage the i18n locale data throughout an application, the `I18nMixin` leverages the [`Containers` and `Injectors`](#containers--injectors) to set an application's locale and inject the locale data into all widgets using the `I18nMixin`.
+To manage the i18n locale data throughout an application, the `I18nMixin` leverages the [Injectors, Providers & Containers](#injectors-providers--containers) to set an application's locale and inject the locale data into all widgets using the `I18nMixin`.
 When the locale is updated in the i18n `Injector` all i18n widgets will be invalidated and re-rendered with the updated locale.

 `@dojo/framework/widget-core/mixins/I18n` exposes a convenience method, `registerI18nInjector` for registering the `i18n` injector with a registry.